 The goal of this task is to provision an AWS EKS (Elastic Kubernetes Service) cluster using Terraform, integrate IAM roles for service accounts, and deploy a sample application.

-)mkdir eks-terraform && cd eks-terraform
+aws configure)terraform -v)kubectl version)helm version)mkdir eks-terraform && cd eks-terraform

 Create the following Terraform files: